 System integration value points:

-- Design for future flexibility
+- Design and document for future flexibility

-- Quality pays for it self
+- Quality pays for itself

-- Value = compatibility & reliability
+- Value = functionality & reliability

 - Stay focused and think “system” based functionality

-- Avoid unproven technologies (if you can)
+- Avoid unproven products and technologies (if you can)

 - Define Your Success Metrics